Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "Peter George Stanhope Payne 28th May 1928.
 Maud Payne 2nd July 1937."

-Peter George Stanhope Payne was born in Woburn Sands, Bedfordshire in 1862 to Sir Salusbury Gillies Payne, Justice of the Peace for Bedfordshire and Catherine Ann Chadwick.
+Peter George Stanhope Payne was born in Woburn Sands, Bedfordshire in 1862 to Sir Salusbury Gillies Payne, Justice of the Peace for Bedfordshire, and his wife Catherine Ann Chadwick.

-In 1881 Peter is listed on the census as an Undergraduate of Oxford University, before going on to become a barrister.
+In 1881 Peter aged 19, is listed on the census as an Undergraduate of Oxford University, before going on to become a barrister.
+He is living with his parents and his six siblings at Blunham House, The Park, Blunham, Bedfordshire.
+The family at the time had two governesses, and ten domestic servants.

-In 1892 Peter married Maud Banbury, daughter of Frederick Banbury and Cecilla Laura Cox.
-Maud was born in London in 1868.
+In 1892 Peter married Maud Banbury, daughter of Frederick Banbury, a stockbroker, and his wife Cecilla Laura Cox.
+The Bedfordshire Mercury reported on Saturday 23rd July 1892:

 "Citation for the award of the Military Cross